Power identities for L\'evy risk models under taxation and capital injections: Introduction

 \section{Introduction}

-The aim of this paper is to study certain power relations of level crossing quantities for spectrally negative \levy processes, which are motivated by insurance applications.
-Concretely, assume that the surplus process of an insurance portfolio is modeled by a spectrally negative \levy process, and tax payments on profits according to a loss-carry-forward scheme are implemented by paying a certain proportion $\gamma$ of the premium income, whenever the surplus process is at its running maximum.
-For a constant value of $\gamma$, it was shown in \cite{albrecher_hipp_taxation, albrecher_renaud_taxLevy} that the probability of the resulting process to stay positive is intimately connected to the one without tax payments by a simple power relation (see also \cite{abbr,kyprianou_ott,kyprianou_zhou_tax} for extensions).
+The aim of this paper is to study certain power relations of level crossing quantities for spectrally negative L\'{e}vy processes, which are motivated by insurance applications.
+Concretely, assume that the surplus process of an insurance portfolio is modeled by a spectrally negative L\'{e}vy process, and tax payments on profits according to a loss-carry-forward scheme are implemented by paying a certain proportion $\gamma$ of the premium income, whenever the surplus process is at its running maximum.
+For a constant value of $\gamma$, it was shown by~\cite {albrecher_hipp_taxation} and~\cite{albrecher_renaud_taxLevy} that the probability of the resulting process to stay positive is intimately connected to the one without tax payments by a simple power relation (see also \cite{abbr,kyprianou_ott,kyprianou_zhou_tax} for extensions).
 The implemented tax rule can alternatively be seen as a general profit participation scheme for shareholders, which for the special case of $\gamma=1$ reduces to a horizontal dividend barrier strategy.
 Whereas in classical models business is stopped as soon as the surplus is negative, it is natural to consider the amount of capital needed to bring the surplus back to zero whenever it turns negative and henceforth continue the business operations.
-Under horizontal dividend payments and a compound Poisson model for insurance claims, this question was considered in Dickson and Waters \cite{dicks04}, and Kulenko and Schmidli \cite{kuls} showed that it can be optimal for shareholders to ``save'' the insurance business in this way (for another injection scheme see Nie et al. \cite{nied}).
+Under horizontal dividend payments and a compound Poisson model for insurance claims, this question was considered by~\cite{dicks04}, and~\cite{kuls} showed that it can be optimal for shareholders to ``save'' the insurance business in this way (for another injection scheme see~\cite{nied}).